segmentio/asm/README.md

 ```

 It instructs AVO to inject the `!purego` tag in the generated files, allowing
-compilation of the libraries without any assembly optimizations with a build
+the libraries to be compiled without any assembly optimizations with a build
 command such as:

 ```